maflcko/b-c-gui-translations-review/reviews/mt.md

         <translation>Immodifika l-għażliet tal-konfigurazzjoni għal%1</translation>

 YES
-There is a spacing issue: there should be a space between "għal" and "%1".
-Also, "Immodifika" is fine, but it might be more natural to say "Immodifika l-għażliet tal-konfigurazzjoni għal %1".
+There is a whitespace format issue: there should be a space between "għal" and "%1".

 Correct translation:
 Immodifika l-għażliet tal-konfigurazzjoni għal %1